Ever came across a white stone-like mushroom growing out of the ground? You might have found yourself a puffball mushroom.

 The inside of an Earthstar is filled with brown spores.
 These mushrooms are not poisonous but are not considered to be good for eating.

 The Destroying Angel (Amanita bisporigera) is a puffball look-alike that is deadly poisonous.
 It has a white spherical fruit body with gills on the inside.
+It is usually the juvenile mushrooms which will look similar to puffballs, here is a picture of one.

 What If I Eat A Poisonous Puffball?